 During the interview

-- The interview is opportunity to showcase your personality, curiosity and academic drive.
+The interview is an opportunity to showcase your personality, curiosity and academic drive.
 Making a good impression involves showing interest in the school curriculum, extracurricular activities and current affairs

-Our team of 11+ specialists have in depth knowledge and experience of the application process at top independent schools.
-We conduct mock interviews, tailored to your school choices, and 11+ English/VR and Maths/NVR preparation lessons.
-Please contact us for more information.
+Our team of 11+ specialists have in-depth knowledge and experience of the application process at top independent schools.
+We conduct mock interviews, tailored to your school choices and 11+ English/VR and Maths/NVR preparation lessons.
+Please get in touch for more information.